Top 20 Very Best Things to Do in Croatia

 aerial view of people crossing over a curvy wooden bridge over the green water surrounded by green trees

-5. Explore the Krka National Park
+5. Take a Day Trip to Krka National Park

 waterfalls beside green trees

-6. Visit the Museum of Broken Relationship
+6. Visit the Museum of Broken Relationships in Zagreb

 white wall that has a art on the wall says museum of broken relationships